mevdschee/json2xml.php/README.md

 # json2xml.php
-A PHP library that allows you to convert JSON to XML and back
+A PHP library that allows you to convert JSON to XML and back (not the other way around).